Muisca raft: Lost-wax casting

-The wax figurine was then thoroughly covered in a wet, equal mixture of fine charcoal and clay, in order to form a mould.
+The wax figurine was then thoroughly covered in a wet, equal mixture of fine charcoal and clay, to form a mould.
 For the casting process to succeed, it was necessary to pack the wet mixture around the wax, being careful to fill every crevice thoroughly, ensuring that components that are meant to dangle, such as earrings, do not become fused together during casting.
 The artisan showed great skill in filling these cracks without breaking or warping the soft beeswax.
-For repeated elements, such as in a string of beads or pendants, the Muisca used stone matrices — blocks that have a figure carved in relief — to aid with the building of the wax template; this ensured some uniformity in the repeated element.
-The mould was built in successive layers, and the artisan may have increased the ratio of clay to charcoal and also increased the grain size of the mixture as the mould grew in size — to improve its structural integrity.
+For repeated elements, such as in a string of beads or pendants, the Muisca used stone matrices – blocks that have a figure carved in relief – to aid with the building of the wax template; this ensured some uniformity in the repeated element.
+The mould was built in successive layers, and the artisan may have increased the ratio of clay to charcoal and also increased the grain size of the mixture as the mould grew in size – to improve its structural integrity.
 The only portion of the wax model that was not covered was a small opening near the bow of the raft where the molten gold would later be poured in.

 Once the clay and charcoal mould dried and hardened, the artisan applied heat to melt the beeswax, and allowed it to run out of the opening, creating a figurine-shaped cavity in the clay.
 This was the only mould used to cast the Muisca raft.
 Just prior to the actual casting, the mould was pre-heated to several hundred degrees to allow the smooth flow of molten gold into all the cracks and details before hardening; it also helped protect against fracture from cooling too fast.
 The final step in the casting was to hammer open the mould, revealing a perfect copy of the beeswax figurine, this time in gold.
-However, the Muisca raft did have issues during the casting process—a fracture developed at the base of the piece, resulting in a large portion of the raft’s base, which was meant to be a crisscross of openwork, showing a thin, solid gold sheet instead.
+However, the Muisca raft did have issues during the casting process—a fracture developed at the base of the piece, resulting in a large portion of the raft's base, which was meant to be a crisscross of openwork, showing a thin, solid gold sheet instead.